Slow Cooker Potato Leek Soup

 Variations

 - Lighter Version: To cut out some fat content, replace whole milk with 2%.
+It will be less creamy than the whole milk version.

 - Lower Carb Version: You can also replace the potatoes or at least half of the potatoes with cauliflower or butternut squash to cut out some carbs.